ibm-blockchain-wsc/ImmersionWorkshop/docs/vscode-part2.md

             see the smart contract show up in VSCode.

 -   Issue Identities and Submit Transactions
-    :      In this section, we will issue two identites.
+    :      In this section, we will issue two identities.
 One is an end-user named Isabella with MagnetoCorp.
 She will invoke a transaction that will issue a paper.
 Then we will issue an identity for DigiBank named Balaji.
 Balaji will act as the